eNMS-automation/eNMS/docs/source/system/files.md

     ![Files - Files window](../_static/system/file_upload2.png)

-- `Scan Folder` - manually refresh the contents based on what is physically present in the folder location
+- `Scan Folder`: manually refresh the contents based on what is physically present in the folder location

   ![Files - Files window](../_static/system/file_scan_folder.png)

-- `Bulk Deletion` - delete all the displayed files/folders from the database only
+- `Bulk Deletion`: delete all the displayed files/folders from the database only

   ![Files - Folder Navigation](../_static/system/files_bulk_delete.PNG)